-Here are some other scams going on that deserve your attention.
-The more educated you are, the less likely you are to fall victim to them.
+The more educated you are, the less likely you are to fall victim to the many scams that are currently out there.

 Security Education Videos